bvm-org/bvm/docs/bvm.md

 * Various singleton types such as `undefined` and `mark`. `undefined` is a bottom value. `mark` is used to act as a marker on the operand stack and is used both implicitly and explicitly by various opcodes.

+## File formats

+The object file format is a JSON array, with no encoding of opcodes at
+all: they exist as literal strings.
+This is chosen because of its widespread support in browsers and the ease of compression.

+The assembly format is plain text, with whitespace-separated tokens.
+The assembly format permits comments.
+The parser currently enforces some constraints (such as correct pairing of literal array, dictionary and segment declarations) which are not strictly necessary though in practise it is not anticipated these restrictions will cause any difficulties for users of the assembler.
+The assembly format however does support some very useful short-hands and is less syntactically noisy than writing the JSON object file format directly.

+All examples given in this document are given in the assembly format.
+The documentation of the opcodes however gives both assembly and object file format representations.